-Pickups that transformed both my playing and tone
+Guitar pickups that transformed both my playing and my tone.

-Why do I say that some pickups “Transformed my playing”?
-I say so because in some cases, the sheer physics of a particular pickup inspired me so much that my playing really improved.
+Why do I say that some pickups “transformed my playing?”
+I say this because in some cases, the sheer physics of a particular pickup inspired me so much that my playing really improved.
 Because I was able to elicit certain kinds of sounds from my guitar that I had previously not been able to create, my playing would drift into new territories.

 This is highly subjective stuff.
-But, in many cases I only discovered a pickup because of an article I read or when I saw another guitarist live.
+But, in many cases I only discovered a pickup because of an article I’d read or a live performance that I’d seen.
 So, sometimes, you discover new and exciting things based on the previous adventures of another guitarist.
-I hope that some or even a little of this lens inspires you in the sane way.
+I hope that these views inspire you in the same way.
+Enjoy!

 Fralin Steele Pole Strat Pickups